Dyspraxia / Apraxia- Speech language disorder - what is dyspraxia - apraxia. Bright Tots information on child development

 Dyspraxia affects up to one in 20 children, with boys identified four times more frequently than girls.
 50% of these

-until new skills are tried or attained skills are taken out of known environment, is when difficulties may become
+new skills are tried or attained skills are taken out of known environment, is when difficulties may become apparent.

-apparent.
 Therefore diagnosis, naming the disorder, is often very difficult.
-It is only those children whose disorder
+It is only those children whose disorder markedly impairs

-markedly impairs their learning and development who stand a chance of having their difficulties recognized, diagnosed,
+their learning and development who stand a chance of having their difficulties recognized, diagnosed, and treated.

 Childhood Apraxia of Speech